-Uber also suggested that they supplied the drivers with leads, which suggests the driver is put into contact with a possible passenger with whom they have the opportunity to negotiate and strike a bargain.
-But the Tribunal felt that the drivers do not and cannot negotiate fares with passengers (except to reduce the fare set by Uber).
-They are offered and accept trips strictly on Uber’s terms.
+Uber also suggested that they supplied the drivers with leads, which suggests the driver is put into contact with a possible passenger with whom they’ve the opportunity to negotiate and strike a bargain.
+But the Tribunal felt that the drivers don’t and can’t negotiate fares with passengers (except to reduce the fare set by Uber).
+They’re offered and accept trips strictly on Uber’s terms.

 On the relationship between the drivers and the company, the Tribunal found that the drivers provide the skilled labour through which Uber delivers its services and earns its profits.
 Relevant factors included:

 The decision is by a first-tier tribunal and so not binding on other tribunals.
-However, it will have implications wider than just costs for the whole ‘gig’ economy, even though it was fact-specific to Uber’s business model.
+However, it’ll have implications wider than just costs for the whole ‘gig’ economy, even though it was fact-specific to Uber’s business model.

 After the verdict, the Regional General Manager of Uber in the UK said “Tens of thousands of people in London drive with Uber precisely because they want to be self-employed and their own boss.
 The overwhelming majority of drivers who use the Uber app want to keep the freedom and flexibility of being able to drive when and where they want.”